Obi Wan Kenobi Vs Darth Vader: Their Three Encounters

 The Fight on Barren Moon: 10 Years Later

-A decade later, the two clashed once again on a remote moon, far from the public eye.
+A decade later, the two would clash lightsabers once again on a remote moon, far from the public eye.
 This battle, fought in the jagged ruins of a desolate world, revealed how much both men had changed—and how much remained unresolved.

 At first, Vader gained the upper hand, burying Kenobi beneath a collapsed ridge and declaring his victory.
 But Obi-Wan, drawing strength from the children he had sworn to protect, emerged more focused than ever.
 What followed was a stunning reversal.